FormidableLabs/victory-docs/docs/victory-animation/docs.md

 # VictoryAnimation

 `VictoryAnimation` animates prop changes for any React component.
 Just use a child function inside `VictoryAnimation` that accepts an object of tweened values and other animation information and returns a component to render.
-The

 ```
 <VictoryAnimation {...animationProps} data={myComponentProps}>